 Without a doubt, the best time to visit Silver Run Falls is in the summer.
 The trees shroud the swimming hole with some shade, and the water is icy cold.

 During one summer visit, our young daughter jumped around, splashed in the water, and had a wonderful time.
 The water does get deeper directly in front of the falls, just enough to enjoy cooling off!

-We have also heard that Silver Run Falls is excellent to visit in the winter when it freezes with delicate icicles.
+We have also heard that Silver Run Falls is an excellent Nantahala National Forest waterfalls to visit in the winter when it freezes with delicate icicles.